stephenslab/dsc/README.md

 0.2.7.8

-- Implement `%include` feature to facilitate collaborations.
+- Implement a prelimilary `%include` feature to facilitate collaboration.
 - Allow for `!` operator in `List()` and `Dict()`.

 0.2.7.7